SunnyScenery/SomeSol/Work Doc.md

 opencv uses the rotation vectors. [additional material about rotation vectors in csdn](https://blog.csdn.net/mightbxg/article/details/79363699)

-left09.jpg and left11.jpg: cv2.findChessboardCorners() could not find the corner of these two pictures
+left09.jpg and left11.jpg: cv2.findChessboardCorners() could not find enough(6x7) feature points

 in the Tutorial of opencv-python, it introduces the process of camera calibration and undistortion.
 There are several questions.